uhm-coe/assist/_posts/2016-11-28-enter-field-placements-kapa-sis.markdown

 ![]({{ site.pathname }}/img/2016-11-28-enter-field-placements-kapa-sis/image06.png)

 ### Start Term, End Term
-Ensure that the start and end term selections are for the current semester.s
+Ensure that the start and end term selections are for the semester you are currently working on.

 ### Type
 Defaults to ‘Mentor’.
 If your student is an emergency hire, select ‘OJT’.
+If your student fits in another criteria (ie. an emergency hire with a supervising teacher), please let Adam know.

 ### Placement Site
 Select this placement’s school.